odpi/egeria-docs/site/docs/guides/operations/kubernetes/charts/pts.md

     t12-init-and-report-585b47f74-85r8m        1/1     Running   0          39m
     ```

-    If you had multiple CTS deployments running in parallel in your cluster, this may return more than one result (as in the example above).
+    If you had multiple PTS deployments running in parallel in your cluster, this may return more than one result (as in the example above).
 The one that starts with the name you used as the name of your deployment is the one that represents your particular deployment.

 Once you have the pod name, you can then view the log: